Supportive Counseling & Psychotherapy Services

 The therapeutic relationship is a collaborative process; it is rooted in trust, and guided by curiosity about how we came to think, feel, and believe particular things about ourselves.
 Many of our most deeply held beliefs about self are unconscious, and though buried to the conscious mind - still have a significant impact on how we lead our lives.
 My approach is Psychodynamic, which means that we will explore the past and present, with particular emphasis on formative relationships, and significant experiences.
 If your relationships are not what you hoped they'd be, If you're troubled by difficult thoughts and feelings, and if life is less satisfying than you want -- then perhaps it's time to begin.

-My experience with both private and community clients has nurtured my interest in the area of Reproductive Mental Health - a specialty that acknowledges the complexity and trials of the developmental process of parenthood.
+My experience with both private and community clients has nurtured my interest in the area of reproductive health psychology - a specialty that acknowledges the complexity and trials of the developmental process of parenthood.
 I have extensive and specialized experience supporting women through their journey into parenthood, whether that be the hardship of infertility, the overwhelm of the postpartum period, or the profound grief following a loss.
 Also a regular part of my work, but not just specific to transitioning to parenthood are -- the challenges of relationships, dynamics of identity formation, family of origin, life transitions, mood / anxiety symptoms, and deeper questions about self.

-I was the Clinical Director of Maternal Wellness Center from 2008 - 2010, and was a 2008-2009 Clinical Fellow with The Psychoanalytic Center of Philadelphia, with an area of advanced study in postpartum disorders, infant attachment, and infant-parent psychotherapy.
+I was the Clinical Director of the Maternal Wellness Center from 2008 - 2010, and was a 2008-2009 Clinical Fellow with The Psychoanalytic Center of Philadelphia, with an area of advanced study in postpartum disorders, infant attachment, and infant-parent psychotherapy.
 I was an associate with the Center for Postpartum Depression in Philadelphia from 2011 - 2016.
 I also directed the on-site perinatal depression services for Jefferson at Abington Memorial Hospital from 2012-2016.
-I am a vested member of Maternal Wellness Group, a consortium of providers with specialized care in Peripartum Services.
+I am a vested member of Maternal Wellness Group, a consortium of providers with specialized care in peripartum services.
 I am a local provider for Postpartum Support International.
 I am also a member of PLIDA Pregnancy Loss and Infant Death Alliance, and have received twenty-three hours of advanced training with the top researchers and practitioners in the area of perinatal loss.

 My approach is warm and supportive, and is infused with Psychodynamic, Humanistic, and Strength-based theory and technique.
 Since 2003 I have sought supervision from trained analysts, and continue to be inspired and influenced by the psychoanalytic perspective which values; increasing consciousness and deepening understanding of childhood/early attachments - and the implications of those relationships in the present.